What is Inventory Planning? Definition, Benefits, Challenges, & Tips

 However, many owners don’t realize that manual inventory planning or the use of spreadsheets and paper are inefficient, time-consuming, and prone to human error.
 In addition, due to limited visibility in warehouses, identifying or locating your inventory can be challenging.

-When you track inventory across multiple channels, you have sophisticated inventory management software to view the data in real-time.
+When you track inventory across multiple channels, you have sophisticated inventory management software to view the data.
 Knowing how much inventory you have on hand at any time of the year is necessary to keep budgets down and stay profitable.

 The human factor